philipwalton/blog/_posts/2013-06-05-introducing-html-inspector.markdown

 The simplest way to see HTML Inspector in action is to download the source code and run it on one of your pages.
 HTML Inspector's only dependency is jQuery, so if you're not already loading that, you'll need to.

-To add HTML Inspector to a page and run it with the default rules and configurations, simply add the following lines right before the closing <body> tag, refresh the page, and check out the warnings in the console:
+To add HTML Inspector to a page and run it with the default rules and configurations, simply add the following lines right before the closing `</body>` tag, and check out the warnings in the console:

 {% highlightjs xml %}
 <!-- Include jQuery if it's not already loaded -->